HITOA/vin-engine/README.md

 Generate with cmake : ```cmake -B"./build" .```

 ## TODO
--Redo the use of eastl, go to std instead?
+- Reduce number of dependency:
+    - Remplace eastl by custom stl
+    - Remplace Physfs&cwalk by custom file system

+- Replace const char* by Vin::StringView from vin_base

--Loading GLTF/GLB (2.0) model.
+- Loading GLTF/GLB (2.0) model.

 ## Source
 A lot of useful source for developing a game engine stuff :